-Demonstrate competence to communicate effectively and inclusively on broadly defined engineering activities, both orally and in writing, with the engineering community and society at large, taking into account cultural, language and learning differences.
+Demonstrate competence to communicate effectively and inclusively on specifically defined engineering activities, both orally and in writing, with the engineering community and society at large, by being able to comprehend the work of others, document own work and give and receive clear instructions.

 Range statement: Material to be communicated is in an academic or simulated professional context.
-Audiences range from engineering peers, management and lay persons, using appropriate academic or professional discourse.
-Written reports range from short (300 to 1 000 words, plus tables diagrams) to long (10 000 to 15 000 words, plus tables, diagrams and appendices), covering material at exit-level.
-Methods of providing information include the conventional methods of the discipline, for example engineering drawings and design documentation, as well as subject-specific methods.
+Audiences range from engineering peers, academic personnel and related engineering peers, using appropriate academic or professional discourse.
+Written reports range from short (300 words) to long (a minimum of 2 000 words, excluding tables, diagrams and appendices) covering material at exit-level.
+Methods of providing information include the conventional methods of the subdiscipline, for example engineering drawings, and subject-specific methods.